llord1/llord1.github.io/LegalSurvey.md

 Any form of sign language

-Hindi (or any Indian subcontinental language not present)
+Hindi (or any Indian subcontinental language not mentioned)

-Arabic (or any Mediterranean language not present)
+Arabic (or any Mediterranean language not mentioned)

-Swahili (or any African language not present)
+Swahili (or any African language not mentioned)

-Russian (or any Eurasian language not present)
+Russian (or any Eurasianlanguage not mentioned)

 Japanese